 Sprinkle the pecans and butterscotch chips over the top of the batter and don’t worry if it looks like it’s too much, just put them all on.
 Trust me.

 Bake for 35-40 minutes.
 The cake will spring back when pressed with a finger when done.
 The recipe says to let it cool for 30 minutes before serving which makes it easier to cut.
-But I have to tell you, it’s pretty amazing scooped hot out of the pan and into a bowl with a scoop of vanilla ice cream.
+But I have to tell you, this Hornet’s Nest Cake is pretty amazing scooped hot out of the pan and into a bowl with a scoop of vanilla ice cream.

 - 1 package (3.4 oz) vanilla instant pudding